Age Discrimination Attorneys in Maryland

 Few people realize that age discrimination is one of the fastest-growing areas of employment discrimination.
-This is hardly surprising; as the workforce ages, employers frequently look for ways to shed expensive employees by replacing them with younger, lower-paid workers.
+As the workforce ages, employers often look for ways to replace older and more experienced workers with younger, lower-paid employees.

 If you believe that a younger or less experienced person was hired or promoted before you or improperly replaced you, you may be a victim of age discrimination.
-At the Law Office of Andrew M. Dansicker, LLC, we can help you fight for justice and pursue a resolution to this matter.
+At the The Law Office of Andrew M. Dansicker, we can help you pursue justice and seek a resolution to your situation.

 Discuss your situation with our age discrimination attorneys in Maryland by calling (410) 213-3392.

-The Age Discrimination in Employment Act of 1967 was intended to protect workers over the age of 40 from being treated differently because of their age compared to younger employees.
-This applies in situations where a 25-year-old is favored over a 45-year-old, and where a 47-year-old is favored over a 70-year-old.
+The Age Discrimination in Employment Act of 1967 protects workers over the age of 40 from being treated differently because of their age compared to younger employees.
+This protection applies whether, for example, a 25-year-old is favored over a 45-year-old, or a 47-year-old is favored over a 70-year-old.

 - Hiring